-The craft holds religious significance in the region of Mayurbhanj, particularly in the making of Laxminarayan riding an elephant, an idol worshipped in Odisha during the month of Margashira (mid-November to mid-December) and purchased by local people.
+The craft holds religious significance in the region of Mayurbhanj, particularly in the making of Laxmi-Narayan idol riding an elephant, a form worshipped in Odisha during the month of Margashira (mid-November to mid-December).

 Location

 Artists are found across the central Indian states of Chhattisgarh and Madhya Pradesh; the eastern states of West Bengal, Odisha, and Jharkhand; and the southern states of Telangana and Andhra Pradesh.